Consensys/doc.rollups/docs/Reference/Configuration-File.md

 # Configuration file

-Configuration files are TOML file used to configure the manager and engine components of ConsenSys Rollups.
+Configuration uses [TOML files](https://toml.io/) to configure the manager and engine components of ConsenSys Rollups.
 Each component requires its own configuration file.

 The following section describes the configuration file options for the [manager](#manager) and [engine](#engine).